- Colour Dark brown to black in colour, shiny appearance

 Why do I have Argentine ants?

-Argentine ants are a nuisance that will get into your food, or that of your pet.
-They prefer sweet or greasy foods, but will also eat meat, eggs, and even other insects.
-Argentine ant colonies have multiple queens that can lay up to 60 eggs every day, and unlike other queens, leave the nest to build new colonies.
+Argentine ants are a nuisance that will get into your food, as well as pet food.
+They prefer sweet or greasy foods but will also eat meat, eggs, and even other insects.
 Unlike other species of ants, Argentine ant colonies are also closely related and can share workers, with smaller colonies joining forces to make giant super colonies.
-All of this gives Argentine ants the ability to survive conventional pest poisons and household remedies, so it is crucial to get professional help quickly to stop your home from being overrun.
+All of this gives Argentine ants the ability to survive conventional over the counter ant baits poisons and household remedies, so it is crucial to get professional help quickly to stop your home from being overrun.